-Why Get a Warrant, Even if You Don't Need to?
+Courts Grant Search Warrants Great Deference: An officer got a warrant to search a suspected gang member's house for firearms.
+The trial court later found that the warrant was defective.
+However, the Supreme Court held that because the officer acted in good faith and was not "plainly incompetent" the exclusionary rule did not apply.1 1 Messerschmidt v.
+Millender, 565 U.S. 535 (2012) Why Get a Warrant, Even if You Don't Need to?
 A search warrant is given significant deferential treatment by the courts.
-In other words, if you take the time to obtain preauthorization from a neutral and detached magistrate before conducting a search or seizure, the defendant will have a hard time proving that the warrant was invalld.
+In other words, if you take the time to obtain preauthorization from a neutral and detached magistrate before conducting a search or seizure, the defendant will have a hard time proving that the warrant was invalId.
 This is no easy task.
 The defendant would usually have to prove that the officer was plainly incompetent or reckless with his facts, and that an objectively reasonable officer would know that the warrant did not establish the necessary probable cause.

-For a search warrant to be invalid, the defendant would need to prove:

-The magistrate was not neutral or detached; or

-- The search warrant did not particularly describe the place to be searched or the things to be seized; or - The officer was plainly incompetent or reckless with his facts; and

-An objectively reasonable officer would know that the warrant did not establish the necessary probable cause.

-These cases represent binding authority from Kansas, the 10th Circuit, or U.S. Supreme Court.
+Legal Standard or a search warrant to be invalid, the defendant would need rove: to The magistrate was not neutral or detached ; or The search warrant did not particularly describe the pla to be searched or the things to be seized; or ice ☐ The officer was plainly incompetent or reckless with h facts; and nis □ An objectively reasonable officer would know that t ha An objectively reasonable officer would know that the warrant did not establish the necessary probable cause.
+Montana Case Examples These cases represent binding authority from Montana or the U.S. Supreme Court.
+Also included are cases from the Ninth Circuit.
 It's important to confirm that these cases are consistent with current state law and agency policy which may be more restrictive.

-Courts Grant Search Warrants Great Deference:

-An officer got a warrant to search a suspected gang member's house for firearms.
+Courts Grant Search Warrants Great Deference: An officer got a warrant to search a suspected gang member's house for firearms.
 The trial court later found that the warrant was defective.
-However, the Supreme Court held that because the officer acted in good faith and was not "plainly incompetent" the exclusionary rule did not apply.1

-1 Messerschmidt v.
-Millender, 132 S. Ct.
-570 (2011)
+However, the Supreme Court held that because the officer acted in good faith and was not "plainly incompetent" the exclusionary rule did not apply.1 Fe pi 1 Messerschmidt v.
+Millender, 565 U.S. 535 (2012) Particularity Requirement All search warrants must describe with particularity the places to be searched and the things or people to be seized.

-Particularity Requirement

-All search warrants must describe with particularity the places to be searched and the things or people to be seized.
 This ensures that officers executing the warrant know where to go, where to look, and what to seize.
 Otherwise, the warrant becomes more like a "general search warrant" which is forbidden by the Fourth Amendment.

-Legal S Standard --------- ----------

-All search warrants must:
+Legal Standard All search warrants must: